A GROWING FEELING OF DISMEMBERMENT

 Materials: Commercial tiles, custom decals

-Client: Mill Woods Senior Centre and Multicultural Facility, Edmonton, AB
+Client: Proposal for Mill Woods Senior Centre and Multicultural Facility, Edmonton, AB

 This tile mosaic was proposed for a multi-cultural and seniors’ center in Edmonton, AB.
 We based the imagery on old embroidery patterns of Alberta’s provincial bird and flower, the owl and the wild rose.
 Beyond the aesthetics of the piece and with consideration to its location, the mosaic relates numerous stories from the lives of diverse Albertan individuals through QR codes that are subtly imbedded throughout the image, leading viewers to a custom multi-media website.

 In collaboration with Finish artist, Henriikka Leppänen, who came to do a two-month internship with us in 2011, we tagged the streets of Vancouver and Helsinki with the magnetic ceramic letters HOME.
 For us it was a reflection on the meaning of home, with Noel’s Canadian permanent residence having been granted earlier in the summer and our roots growing deeper.
 We placed them along our familiar pathways in Vancouver, as did Henriikka in Helsinki.
 We wanted to beautify the city with a gesture that would have a second life as a gift for those who discover that the ceramic graffiti tags could be easily removed.

 Materials: Ceramic Cups

 In 2013 we made some major changes in our art practice, moving studios and switching work from a primarily ceramic-object-based practice to more project-based work.